Luisa-LubbersGonzalez/cse15l-lab-reports/labreport1.md

 # *Lab Report #1*

 ## The `cd` Command
 - For the first example, giving no arguments, the absolute path to the working directory right before the command was run was `/workspaces/lecture1`.
-There is no output because we didn't change to a different or new directory.
+The output of this command takes us to the home directory, as indicated by the `~`.
 It isn't an error because the command did what it should have.
-I didn't give it a new directory to change into, so it stayed in the same one.
+It took us to our home directory, as represented by the tilde.
 ![Image](cdNoInput.png)

 - For the second example, this time giving the command  `cd /workspaces`, the absoute path of the directory before execution was `/workspaces/lecture1`.
 The output I got was then `/workspaces $`, demonstrating that the command did its job.
 I asked it to take me to workspaces, and it did.
 This isn't an error because the command did as it should and we do have a directory named `workspaces`.